-Start by installing D1-D3.
+Start by installing D1 and D2.
 Align the white band on the components with the band marked on the PCB.
+Then mount C1 and C2.

-After placement, IC1 can be placed and bent over these diodes to reduce the height of the assembled PCB.
-Continue to mount C1, C2, J1 and FUSE.
-Note that C1 and C2 are polarised.
-The longer lead goes in the hole marked (+).
+Continue to mount IC1.
+After placement, IC1 can be placed and bent over to reduce the height of the assembled PCB.
+The fuse and J1 may now be placed in position.